Skip to main content

 Updated over a week ago

-Anvl Actions is our latest release to enable supervisors, managers, and safety leaders to take action to resolve issues identified by frontline workers.
+Anvl Actions enable supervisors, managers, and safety leaders to take action to resolve issues identified by frontline workers.
 It also ensures manager accountability by tracking whether or not issues identified were addressed.
-After all, why ask your team to identify and document issues if steps to address the issues now and prevent them from happening again in the future?

 Key Features

-• Open, Review, and Resolve issues in real time with Anvl.
+• Open, Review, and Resolve issues in real time.

-• Store & track over time to drive continuous improvement
+• Track issues over time to drive continuous improvement.

 How it Works

-Simply select the Stop, Intervention, or Flag icons within a workflow to start an Anvl Action.
-This opens a thread documenting your team’s progress towards resolving the issue.
-Easily add documents, photos, and encourage other employees to participate in the solution.
+• Start an Action: Click the Stop, Intervention, or Flag icons within a workflow to start an Anvl Action.
+This opens a thread to document progress, add documents, photos, and involve other employees in the solution.

 Go to insights.anvl.com to see Anvl Actions in action for yourself.
 Try following along with this short video to learn more!